Navalny’s death puts a new spotlight on key dividing line between Trump and Biden | KRDO

 But for skeptics in the Trump camp, it was far from clear whether even the death in a notoriously brutal prison camp of Putin’s leading critic would alter a hardening view that Russia’s aggression no longer requires robust western reprisals, and that the nearly 80-year-old US-led security architecture in Europe is outdated.

-The stakes could hardly be higher, and Biden warned forcefully from the White House this week that “history is watching” the debate unfold.
+The stakes could hardly be higher, and Biden warned forcefully from the White House that “history is watching” the debate unfold.

+“The failure to support Ukraine at this critical moment will never be forgotten,” Biden said Friday.
+“It’s going to go down in the pages of history.
+It really is.
+It’s consequential.
+And the clock is ticking.”

 The decision US politicians make in the coming weeks and months on whether to continue sending assistance to Ukraine could dramatically alter the battlefield realties there and send a global signal of American willingness not only to push back on Russia but to involve itself abroad at all.